 Milika Matiti (PhD in Nursing) is responsible for involving the African diaspora in AfrIPEN.
 She is co-lead for Interprofessional Education, University of Lincoln, College of Social Science, School of Health and Social Care (UK).
 Her interests includes patient dignity, interprofessional education, diversity and culture.
 She developed a dignity education programme for an NHS Trust and is a member of its Dignity Forum.
 Malika helped develop the Royal College of Nursing Dignity e-Learning.
 She is member of the Nursing and Midwifery Council working group that developed the Essential Skills Clusters: communication, care and compassion.
 She is also leading a Collaborative Interprofessional Education Undergraduate project between a health trust and university.
 Malika is a member of CAIPE and executive/trustee member of Malawi Health Care Support (UK) Charity)

-Gaolatlhe Mothoagae (BSc, MPH) is co-lead of the AfrIPEN Working Group conducting a survey on what Institutions have available on IPE and what is needed regarding IPE.
+Gaolatlhe Mothoagae (BSc, MPH) is co-lead of the AfrIPEN Working Group for Educational resources.
+This group is in the process of conducting a survey on what institutions have available – including their own stories – on IPE and what is needed regarding IPE.
 She is also facilitating Community-based Education at the Centre for Health Science Education, Faculty of Health Sciences, University of the Witwatersrand.

 Firdouza Waggie (MSc (Physiotherapy), PhD) is co-lead in producing a themed edition on IPE in Sub-Saharan Africa for the Journal of Interprofessional Care.
 She is Head of the Interdisciplinary Teaching & Learning Unit at the University of the Western Cape.
 The main function of the unit is to co-ordinate, develop and evaluate interdisciplinary teaching and learning in the faculties of Community and Health Sciences and Dentistry.
 Her research interest is in the area of health professions education with a focus on interprofessional curriculum development, community-based education (specifically service-learning) and school-based health promotion.